wang-chen/thesis_template_ntu/README.md

 ## Updates (Title Page), Aug.
 2018:

-   We provide two styles for the title page, use \maketitleforreview or \maketitle, in the file of "mythesis.tex", to choose your prefered one.
-Normally, the Uiversity recommend  "\maketitleforreview".
+   We provide two styles for the title page, use "\maketitleforreview" or "\maketitle", in the file of "mythesis.tex", to choose your prefered one.
+Normally, the University prefers "\maketitleforreview".

         %\maketitle
         \maketitleforreview